zzorn/boidflow/readme.txt

 == About ==

-Simulated environment with evolving artificial critters.
+Simulated environment with evolving artificial creatures.

 == License ==